blab/size-genetic-clusters/README.md

 - SARS-CoV-2 sequences in New-Zealand  ([**ncov_NZ.R**](https://github.com/blab/size-genetic-clusters/blob/main/scripts/ncov_NZ.R))
 - SARS-CoV-2 variants in Washington state, US ([**ncov_WA.R**](https://github.com/blab/size-genetic-clusters/blob/main/scripts/ncov_WA.R))

 These scripts only use as input the distribution of clusters of identical sequences.
 To access the raw data, please refer yourselves to the references indicated in the manuscript.
-To facilitate the application of this method to other datasets, we provide the code developped to generate the size distribution of clusters of identical sequences from an alignment (**get_cluster_distrib_from_fasta.R**).
-The use of this code is illustrated for an arbitrary fasta file.